TSVermeulen/Conceptual-Investigation-of-Alternative-Electric-Ducted-Fan-Architectures/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+Additionally, as this is an academic project, we pledge to disclose all references and sources used, no matter how small, and to give appropriate credit where such is due.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our